 Dental emergencies can’t be prepared for, and they often happen at the worst possible times.
 When you or a member of a family experiences one, turn to Dr. Condie and her team at Desert Springs Dental for help.
 Call us right away and we’ll do whatever we can to work you into our schedule as soon as possible – within 24 hours, at the very latest.
 In the meantime, here are some helpful tips for patients in need of emergency dentistry from Gilbert, AZ and beyond for what you can do to help yourself when common dental injuries happen in the time before you can reach our dental office.

-Why Choose Desert Springs Dental Group for Emergency Dentistry?
+Why Choose Desert Springs Dental for Emergency Dental Care?

-The first step you should always take if you find yourself in the midst of a dental emergency is to contact our dental office.
+Step 1: Call Desert Springs Dental right away: The first step you should always take if you find yourself in the midst of a dental emergency is to contact our dental office.
 We’ll schedule your appointment for as soon as possible and provide you with over-the-phone first-aid guidance to make sure no additional damage occurs to your mouth.
-We’ve also included some helpful tips below to help reduce your pain and prepare yourself for your urgent visit.

 Once we’ve examined your smile and determined the root cause of your pain or discomfort, we’ll go ahead and create a treatment plan to solve the issue.
 The cost of emergency dentistry in Gilbert is subject to what type of procedure you require.
-For example, if you just need direct bonding to fix a chipped, sensitive tooth, that will cost less than if you need a root canal or extraction.
+For example, if you just need direct bonding to fix a chipped, sensitive tooth, that will cost less than if you need a root canal or extraction for an infected tooth.
 No matter the case, our team will walk you through all of your treatment options and help file insurance claims on your behalf.